Introducing Windows Azure

 One of the most common things that people do in the cloud is run web sites and web applications.
 Windows Azure Virtual Machines allows this, but it still leaves you with the responsibility of administering one or more VMs.
 What if you just want a web site where somebody else takes care of the administrative work for you?

 This is exactly what Windows Azure Web Sites provides.
-This execution model offers a managed web environment using the Windows Azure Management portal.
+This execution model offers a managed web environment using the Windows Azure Management portal as well as APIs.
 You can move an existing web site into Windows Azure Web Sites unchanged, or you can create a new one directly in the cloud.
 Once a web site is running, you can add or remove instances dynamically, relying on Windows Azure Web Sites to load balance requests across them.
-Windows Azure Web Sites offers both a shared option, where your web site runs in a virtual machine with other sites, and a reserved option that allows a site to run in its own VM.
-The reserved option also lets you increase the size (computing power) of your instances if needed.
+Windows Azure Web Sites offers both a shared option, where your web site runs in a virtual machine with other sites, and a standard option that allows a site to run in its own VM.
+The standard option also lets you increase the size (computing power) of your instances if needed.

 Suppose you want to build a cloud application that can support lots of simultaneous users, doesn't require much administration, and never goes down.
 You might be an established software vendor, for example, that's decided to embrace Software as a Service (SaaS) by building a version of one of your applications in the cloud.
 Or you might be a start-up creating a consumer application that you expect will grow fast.
 If you're building on Windows Azure, which execution model should you use?